madAle/api_recipes/README.md

   <img width="300" height="160" src="api_recipes.png"/>
 </p>

-Consume HTTP APIs with style
+Create your HTTP APIs recipes and tastefully consume it!

+Api recipes lets you easily describe and consume an HTTP API.

 ## Installation